 Emerald ash borer adult and larvae (left), and adult with extended wings (right)

 Adult beetles actively feed on host plant foliage throughout their lives.
-Adults lay eggs in crevices on host tree bark, under bark scales; peak oviposition period typically occurs between late June and early July in temperate regions (Bauer et al., 2004) but may vary depending on factors such as latitude and local climate.
+Adults lay eggs in crevices on host tree bark or under bark scales; peak oviposition period typically occurs between late June and early July in temperate regions (Bauer et al., 2004) but may vary depending on factors such as latitude and local climate.
 To hatch, larvae chew through the side of the egg that is stuck to the bark, and bore into the sapwood, phloem, or cambium part of the bark, where they form pupal chambers and overwinter.
 When EAB populations become large enough, larval feeding under the bark girdles the tree, eventually leading to tree death.
 Pupation occurs in the early spring.
 When development is complete, the adult EAB will chew out of the bark of the tree, leaving a distinctive D-shaped exit hole in the bark (Bauer et al., 2004).
 Adult EAB begin to emerge from trees in late spring, depending on temperature, and are able to fly immediately after emergence.

 EAB attacks and kills all species of North American ash (Fraxinus spp.) that it has encountered.
-A total of 20 species of ash are found in North America, six of which are native to Canada; green ash (F. pennsylvanica), white ash (F. americana), black ash (F. nigra), and much less common blue ash (F. quadrangulata), and pumpkin ash (F. profunda), and Oregon ash (F. latifolia) in B.C.
+A total of 20 species of ash are found in North America, six of which are native to Canada: green ash (F. pennsylvanica), white ash (F. americana), black ash (F. nigra), and much less common blue ash (F. quadrangulata), pumpkin ash (F. profunda), and Oregon ash (F. latifolia) in B.C.
 Blue ash may succumb to EAB, however, research indicated that it is mostly resistant.
 Recent evidence from the U.S. suggests that EAB may also attack the white fringetree (Chionanthus virginicus).
 Fraxinus and Chionanthus both belong to the olive family (Oleaceae), so likely have similar chemical composition and lack of appropriate defenses.

 Photo: Karan A. Rawlins, University of Georgia, bugwood.org